Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

-A music video by Station 17- a group of musicians from a Hamburg community of people with intellectual and developmental disabilities.
+A music video by Station 17- a group of musicians from a Hamburg community of people with developmental disabilities.

-Six-year-old Karla has the sweetest big brother she could hope for.
+Karla has the sweetest big brother she could hope for.
 Nordahl loves cuddles and he’s a fun playmate.
-But he also needs lots of care.
+He also needs lots of care.